gracelang/language/spec.md

 	unary method is **`prefix`** followed by the operator symbols; the canonical name of a binary method is the sequence of operator symbols followed by `(_)`

-Method parameters may optionally be annotated with types: the corresponding arguments will be checked against those types, either at before execution, or just before the method body is executed.

 **Examples**
  of single identifiers